nasa/instructions/docs/INSTRUCTIONS.md

 Other NASA orgs on github.com or gitlab.com or bitbucket Although NASA staff are highly encouraged to release open source software on github.com/nasa as that is where most people look so it ensures higher potential reuse, they are not absolutely required to use that org account.
 A common reason code may exist under other orgs is that the software is jointly maintained by non-NASA persons or the code was developed by non-NASA persons through a NASA grant.

-To encourage disoverability, please use the #NASA topic tag on any GitHub or GitLab repositories not under github.com/nasa.
+To encourage discoverability, please use the #NASA topic tag on any GitHub or GitLab repositories not under github.com/nasa.
 Doing so helps create views of NASA open source code beyond what is under github.com/nasa.

 For example, <a href="https://justingosses.github.io/nasa-repos-visual-explorer/explore/">this webpage creates visualizations of trends and connections between NASA repositories</a> across many org accounts and not just github.com/nasa.